junxit/us-congress-bills-113/metadata.md

 - 2014-09-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 9/10/2014 H7409)
 - 2014-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 9/10/2014 H7409)
 - 2014-09-15 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2014-12-11 — Passed Senate without amendment by Unanimous Consent.
+- 2014-12-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2014-12-11 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S6696)
+- 2014-12-11 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S6696)
+- 2014-12-12 — Message on Senate action sent to the House.
+- 2014-12-13 — Presented to President.
+- 2014-12-13 — Presented to President.
+- 2014-12-18 — Became Public Law No: 113-263.
+- 2014-12-18 — Became Public Law No: 113-263.
+- 2014-12-18 — Signed by President.
+- 2014-12-18 — Signed by President.